 I recently read a blog post that suggested a “scanning party” as a great excuse for people to get together and start creating a digital archive of old photographs, diaries, sketchbooks, artwork for them self.
 I thought that was a pretty good idea.
-But, I think to make it work you have the means and inclination to tackle this kind of a project, because while it’s a great idea and a great way to start creating a digital record of memories that are precious to you, it can be more complicated than it sounds.
+I think to make it work you need to have both the means and inclination to tackle this kind of a project, because while it’s a great idea and a great way to start creating a digital record of precious memories, scanning can be more complicated than it sounds.

 The key to the success of any project can be found in good preparation.

 Before you pull all your boxes of photographs out of the closet and haul all your old dusty albums off the shelf and start scanning everything you own, ask yourself: Why do I want to scan everything?
 Just doing it because, is not a very good reason.
 Scanning is time consuming and ultimately will create more digital clutter for you to deal with if not done with intent.
 So…

 What is your goal?

 Why are you taking the time to scan your way through a box of pictures?
 Is it to empty out a box?
 Kill time?
 Create a personal digital archive of old pictures?

 Ask yourself is this is the kind of project I am capable of starting and seeing through to the end?

 If the answer is “No” then maybe you should go back and refine your idea, make the scope of the project a little smaller and more manageable, or maybe you should table it for now and leave it for a time when you are more focused and have more time to work on it.
 A scanning project like this is definitely something you want to tackle after you’ve finished all your cleaning and organized all your other stuff.
 Remember, the goal here isn’t to spend days scanning everything you own, but to curate a selection of items that mean something to you and scan that selection.

 Be emotionally ready to work on this project.